K-G-Witt/belly-button-challenge/README.md

 This code was compiled and written by me for the belly-button-challenge challenge class homework in the 2024 Data Analytics Boot Camp hosted by Monash University.
 Additional credits are declared below:

 ### Belly Button Biodiversity Study Reference:
 Hulcr J., Latimer AM., Henley J., et al. (2012).
 A jungle in there: Bacteria in belly buttons are highly diverse, but predictable.
 PLoS One, 7(11), e47712.
-Accessed 30 May 2024 from: https://doi.org/10.1371/journal.pone.0047712
+Accessed 27 May 2024 from: https://doi.org/10.1371/journal.pone.0047712

 ### Basic plotly documentation:
 https://plotly.com/javascript/.
 Accessed 27 May 2024.

 ### Creating bubble plots using plotly:
-ttps://plotly.com/javascript/bubble-charts/ vaScript (plotly.com).
+ttps://plotly.com/javascript/bubble-charts/.
 Accessed 28 May 2024.

 ### Creating horizonal bar charts using plotly:
 https://plotly.com/javascript/horizontal-bar-charts/ JavaScript (plotly.com).
 Accessed 28 May 2024.